1cbyc/Bad-Actors-Hackers/README.md

 # Bad Actors & Hackers in Africa Tech Space
 We are crowdsourcing a list of Bad Actors and Hackers in Africa Tech Space.
-The goal of this repo is to provide a massive list of back actor's data for African Tech Companies so that we can protect ourselves from hacks and losses.
+The goal of this repo is to provide a massive list of bad actors data for African Tech Companies so that we can protect ourselves from hacks and losses.

 # List of Bad Actors